 Yosemite National Park, California

-5 National Parks With Area-Specific Reservations Required
+8 National Parks With Area/Event Specific Reservations Required

 Haleakala National Park, Hawaii